Standard contractual clauses

 - To make every effort to lift the ban on notifying the data exporter / data subject.
 The aim should be to provide as much information as possible and as quickly as possible.
 The data importer therefore undertakes to document the efforts it has made in order to be able to provide evidence of them at the request of the data exporter.

 - To review the legality of the request for disclosure, in particular whether the request is within the scope of the powers conferred on the requesting authority, and to challenge the request if, after careful assessment, he concludes that there are reasonable grounds to believe that the request is unlawful under the laws of the country of destination, in accordance with applicable obligations under international law and the principles of "Völkercourtoisie" (these are acts, practices and rules observed in international relations between states because of their sovereignty based on friendship, neighborliness and mutual respect).
 Under the above conditions, the data importer may seek legal remedies.
-When contesting a request, the data importer shall obtain interim measures to suspend the effect of the request until the competent judicial authority has ruled on its merits.
+When challenging a request, the data importer shall obtain interim measures to suspend the effect of the request until the competent judicial authority has ruled on its merits.
 It shall only disclose the requested personal data if this is required under the applicable procedural rules.

 This obligation can lead to considerable costs for the data importer (if corresponding disclosure decisions are actually made).